 How long kids will be in the PICU depends on their condition — some might stay a single day; others might need to stay for weeks or even months.
 As always, ask the doctor or nurse caring for your child if you have questions.

 The PICU has many highly skilled people who care for kids.
 But not knowing who everyone is and what they do can be confusing and a little overwhelming at first.
-Most people will introduce themselves and indicate how they're involved in your child's care, but if they don't, feel free to ask.
+Most people will introduce themselves and tell you how they're involved in your child's care, but if they don't, feel free to ask.
 At all times, you should feel comfortable asking the doctors and nurses questions about your child and the care being given.

 The nurses who work in the PICU are experienced in caring for the sickest children in the hospital.
-They're the people most intimately involved with the minute-to-minute care of the kids.
+They're the people most closely involved with the minute-to-minute care of the kids.
 The PICU also tends to have a higher nurse-to-patient ratio than other parts of the hospital (in other words, each nurse cares for fewer patients, which gives them more time with your child).

 The PICU team may include residents (doctors who've completed medical school and are training to be pediatricians) and PICU fellows (pediatricians training to be attending intensivists).